jaydon2020/AGL-Documentation/docs/06_Component_Documentation/10_agl_voice_agent_assistant.md

 # AGL Voice Agent / Assistant

 # Introduction
 A gRPC-based voice agent designed for Automotive Grade Linux (AGL).
-This service leverages GStreamer, Vosk, Snips, and RASA to seamlessly process user voice commands.
+This service leverages GStreamer, Vosk, Whisper AI, and Snips to process user voice commands seamlessly.
 It converts spoken words into text, extracts intents from these commands, and performs actions through the Kuksa interface.
-The voice agent is designed to be modular and extensible, allowing for the addition of new speech recognition and intent extraction models.
+The voice agent is modular and extensible, allowing for the addition of new speech recognition and intent extraction models.
+Whisper AI is available for both online and offline modes, offering more accurate transcription compared to Vosk, though it may run slower in offline mode.

+Note: RASA NLU is currently not available as it is not supported by Python 3.12, the version used in AGL.

 # Installation and Usage
-Before we dive into the detailed components documentation, let's first take a look at how to install and use the voice agent service.
-All of the features of the voice agent service are encapsulated in the `meta-offline-voice-agent` sub-layer which can be found under `meta-agl-devel` layer.
-These features are currently part of the `master` branch only.
-This sub-layer can be built into the final image by using following commands:
+Before diving into the detailed components documentation, let's first look at how to install and use the voice agent service.
+All of the features of the voice agent service are encapsulated in the `meta-offline-voice-agent` sub-layer, which can be found under the `meta-agl-devel layer`.
+These features are currently available in the `master` branch only.
+You can build this sub-layer into the final image using the following commands:

+### Building for QEMU x86-64

 ```shell
 $ source master/meta-agl/scripts/aglsetup.sh -m qemux86-64 -b build-master agl-demo agl-devel agl-offline-voice-agent